nymtech/nym/documentation/operators/src/testing/templates.md

 A list of different scripts, templates and guides for easier navigation:

 * [Nym-node CPU cron service](https://gist.github.com/tommyv1987/97e939a7adf491333d686a8eaa68d4bd) - an easy bash script by Nym core developer [@tommy1987](https://gist.github.com/tommyv1987), designed to monitor a CPU usage of your node, running locally.
-* Nym script [`prom_targets.py`](https://github.com/nymtech/nym/blob/promethus-is-our-friend/scripts/prom_targets.py) is a useful python program to request data from API and can be run on its own or plugged to more sophisticated flows.
+* Nym's script [`prom_targets.py`](https://github.com/nymtech/nym/blob/promethus-is-our-friend/scripts/prom_targets.py) is a useful python program to request data from API and can be run on its own or plugged to more sophisticated flows.
 * [Prometheus and Grafana](prometheus-grafana.md)